Professional Standards Authority logo

 You will need to register either as a CAP-Child (if you work with children and young people as your specified client group), or a CAP-Adult (if you work with adults as your specified client group), depending upon the training you have undertaken.

-The requirements to register as a CAP are:
+The requirements to register as a CAP are as follows:

 Training requirements